Circuit Design and Prototyping – ITP NYU | Instructor: Michelle Temple

 Technologies: CAD/CAM, Arduino, Eagle CAD, CNC milling, Circuit Design and Prototyping

-“Interactive Pill” is a project that illustrates the functionality of the shield.
-In this project an ultrasonic distance range sensor is set to control four solenoids by turning them on and off depending on the distance between the sensor and the user.
-This particular configuration allows the user to ‘magically’ control the pill with his hand, by attracting a metal ball hidden inside the pill.
-This is just one of the many projects that you can make using this particular shield for Uno.
+The “Interactive Pill” project serves as a prime example of the capabilities of this shield.
+By utilizing an ultrasonic distance range sensor, the project can effectively control four solenoids, which turn on and off based on the distance between the sensor and the user.
+This unique configuration allows the user to seemingly control the pill with their hand, attracting a hidden metal ball within.

 Schematic